teocot/REST-crud-SpringBoot/README.md

 # REST-crud-SpringBoot
-demo of crud rest services using spring with  java
+demo of crud rest services using spring boot with java

-Hi,

 My name is Teodor Cotruta.

-This folder contains the code and maybe the executable for the CRUD project which builds REST services for managing customer records.
+This folder contains the code and executable for a sample CRUD project which builds REST services for managing customer records.
 The executable is 27MB containing tomcat and all the required libraries to run the application and tests.